 So, it includes

-- All public transport in the area (trains, buses – see map)
+- All public transport in the area (trains, some buses – Check map – no bus to Stechelberg for example)

 - All mountain transport (mountain railways and cable cars)